-In Experiment 2, we showed that regardless of the number of guided trials, P(explore) is lower for Horizon 6 compared to Horizon 1 (Fig 8A, B).
-In model terms, we confirm that regardless of the number of guided trials, exploration threshold θ for H = 6 is lower than H = 1 (Fig 8C).
-By computing the posterior distribution over the differences in exploration threshold between horizons Δθ= θH=6-θH=1, we found that the percentage of samples that Δθ<0 is 97.9%, 73.5% and 75.2% for nGuided = 0, 1, and 3 respectively.
-On the other hand, decision noise σ remained unchanged for H = 1 vs H = 6, regardless of the number of guided trials (Fig 8D).
-By computing the posterior distribution over the differences in decision noise between horizons Δσ=σH=6-σH=1, we found that the percentage of samples that Δθ>0 is 50.2%, 54.0% and 56.8% for nGuided = 0, 1 and 3 respectively.
+In Experiment 2, we showed that regardless of the number of guided trials, P(explore) is lower for Horizon 6 compared to Horizon 1 (Fig 9A, B).
+Through a two-way ANOVA analysis of horizon and the number of guided choices, we found a significant main effect of horizon on p(explore) with p = 0.007.
+In model terms, we confirm that regardless of the number of guided trials, exploration threshold θ for H = 6 is lower than H = 1 (Fig 9C, D).
+There is a significant main effect of horizon on θ, p = 0.003.
+By computing the posterior distribution over the differences in exploration threshold between horizons Δθ= θH=6-θH=1, we found that the percentage of samples that Δθ<0 is 97.9%, 73.5% and 75.2% for nGuided = 0, 1, and 3 respectively (Fig 9G).
+On the other hand, decision noise σ remained unchanged for H = 1 vs H = 6 (p > 0.05), regardless of the number of guided trials (Fig 9E, F).
+By computing the posterior distribution over the differences in decision noise between horizons Δσ=σH=6-σH=1, we found that the percentage of samples that Δθ>0 is 50.2%, 54.0% and 56.8% for nGuided = 0, 1 and 3 respectively (Fig 9H).

 Moreover, we performed a variant of Experiment 2 in which we use low-pitch vs high-pitch sound cues to signal the horizon condition.
 The sound was played before the start of each game and during the guided trials to cue the rat the horizon condition of the current game.
 The motivation for doing this was that all horizons are interleaved in the human version whereas they are alternated in Experiment 2 when each home base is tied to a specific horizon condition.
 With the sound cue, we can interleave the horizon conditions pseudo-randomly in rats.
 Within a session, each home base can be associated with different horizon conditions.
 Again, we found that exploration threshold decreases as a function of horizon whereas decision noise remains unchanged (Fig S2).
 The fact that there is still a behavioral difference between games of different horizon conditions using only sound cues shows that rats can associate sounds with different time horizon conditions, which can be useful for future task development.

 This opposite dependence of directed exploration on horizon in rats vs humans can arise from several factors.
 First, the utility of 1 to 5 drops is different for humans and rats.
 Humans get points, whereas rats get real sugar water proportional to the number of drops.
-As a result, P(explore) in human subjects were at ceiling for 1 and 2 points indicating that both reward sizes were equally salient (Fig 6C), whereas P(explore) for 4 and 5 drops are similar in rats likely due to perceptual limitations (6I).
+As a result, P(explore) in human subjects were at ceiling for 1 and 2 points indicating that both reward sizes were equally salient (Fig 7A), whereas P(explore) for 4 and 5 drops are similar in rats likely due to perceptual limitations (Fig 7C).
 Second, the efforts humans spend in making the decision is negligible.
 As a result,

 they over-explore to find out the best possible action, whereas rats have to physically travel the maze to get sugar water.
 Rats therefore likely under-explore to secure a satisfiable amount of return for each visit.
-In our data, rats have lower exploration thresholds compared to humans (Fig 7A,C).
+In our data, rats have lower exploration thresholds compared to humans (Fig 8A, E).

 Rats explore more in more volatile environments.